lakota-camp/affordable-housing-finder/README.md

 ## Configuration

-Key configuration parameters are defined in the `CONFIG` dictionary:
+Key configuration parameters are defined in the `CONFIG` dictionary.

+### Core Parameters

 ```python
 CONFIG = {